-A “MIP charge” refers to the criminal charge of “minor in possession.”
-Most states say that you commit this offense if you are under 21 years of age and you possess an alcoholic beverage or marijuana in public.
+“MIP charge” refers to the criminal offense of “minor in possession.”
+You commit this offense if you are under 21 years of age and you possess an alcoholic beverage or marijuana in public.

 In most jurisdictions, a MIP conviction is a misdemeanor that can potentially stay on your criminal record indefinitely.

 Note, however, that a minor in possession charge will not result in a criminal record if you can get the charge dismissed.
 A criminal defense attorney may be able to help you get a dismissal by raising a legal defense on your behalf.

 If you do receive a conviction, you can try to get it removed from your record via an expungement.
 If you are eligible for an expungement, most jurisdictions say that you can file for one in the court that sentenced you for the MIP offense.

 1. What does “MIP” mean?